pyca/cryptography/docs/development/test-vectors.rst

   serials match their list position.
 It includes one revocation without any entry extensions, 10 revocations with every supported reason code and one revocation with an unsupported, non-critical entry extension with the OID value set to "1.2.3.4".
+The signature on this CRL is invalid.
 * ``crl_dup_entry_ext.pem`` - Contains a CRL with one revocation which has a duplicate entry extension.
+The signature on this CRL is invalid.
 * ``crl_md2_unknown_crit_entry_ext.pem`` - Contains a CRL with one revocation
   which contains an unsupported critical entry extension with the OID value set to "1.2.3.4".
-The CRL uses an unsupported MD2 signature algorithm.
+The CRL uses an unsupported MD2 signature algorithm, and the signature on this CRL is invalid.
 * ``crl_unsupported_reason.pem`` - Contains a CRL with one revocation which has an unsupported reason code.
+The signature on this CRL is invalid.
 * ``crl_inval_cert_issuer_entry_ext.pem`` - Contains a CRL with one revocation
   which has one entry extension for certificate issuer with an empty value.
+The signature on this CRL is invalid.
 * ``crl_empty.pem`` - Contains a CRL with no revoked certificates.
 * ``crl_empty_no_sequence.der`` - Contains a CRL with no revoked certificates and the optional ASN.1 sequence for revoked certificates is omitted.